 Employees can portray this intolerable behavior through actions in the workplace, interactions with colleagues or managers, or even how they treat customers.

-What counts as termination for cause?
+What are examples of termination for cause?

-While different states have different definitions of “gross misconduct,” there are many similarities from state to state.
 When terminating an employee, you can prove termination for cause in most states under circumstances including:

 - Drugs and alcohol: Showing up to work intoxicated or failing a required drug and alcohol test